myBabyGrand/memo/README.md

  - It will be written using MD.
  - This repositoy will handle various category.
- - It can remove anytime (as MybabyGrand want)
+ - It can be removed anytime (as MybabyGrand want)